Baby Bell Rock (left center) and Courthouse Butte (right center).

 WOW - what an exceptionally scenic ride!
-If you are in the Sedona area with a bicycle, this is a must do, at least from the start at the Red Rock Scenic Biway to Sedona where there is a nice bike lane along the way.
-The 14 miles north of Sedona to Oak Creek Viewpoint is along Hwy 89A which has no shoulder and has moderate to heavy traffic.
+If you’re in the Sedona area with a bicycle, this is a must do, at least from the start at the Red Rock Scenic Byway to Sedona, where there is a nice bike lane along the way.
+The 14 miles north of Sedona to Oak Creek Viewpoint is along Highway 89A which has no shoulder and has moderate to heavy traffic.

 We recommend doing this ride Sunday morning at dawn.

-We started the “ride” (i really doesn’t become a true “climb” until the last 3 miles) south of Sedona and Village of Oak Creek because the red rock formations of the area are quite visible for the first 10 miles to Sedano.
+We started the ride (it really doesn’t become a true “climb” until the last three miles) south of Sedona and Village of Oak Creek, because the red rock formations of the area are quite visible for the first 10 miles to Sedana.
 Thus, despite the first 10 mile segment averaging a nearly flat .9%, it is well worth beginning this one at the earlier start point.